 Why is the Coroner sometimes asked to be involved?

 If the doctor cannot certify the Cause of Death, often in the event of a sudden or unexpected death, then they will inform the Coroner.
+This may also occur if the deceased has not seen their doctor within 28 days before passing.
 If this happens then the Coroner will arrange for the deceased to be taken into the Coroners Service at the local hospital where a post mortem may need to be done.
 Please keep in mind that if the coroner chooses to perform a post mortem the process can, unfortunately, be delayed significantly.

 We strongly advise that the coroner be informed of your chosen Funeral Director in order that further delays be averted.
 Sometimes the Coroner decides to take no action in which case the situation is handled as a hospital release just as if the person passed away in Hospital.